insilico-unifei/fibos-py/README.md

 ### Instalations

-These additional packages may be required (install in .venv):
+These additional Python packages may be required (install in .venv):

 ```
 (.venv)$ pip install testresources